Masters in Education

 The Department of Educational Leadership offers two program options for the MA/Tier 1 Administrative Services Credential:

-Program 1: On campus hybrid program with small group fieldwork seminars
+Program 1: Online hybrid program with small group fieldwork seminars

 - Students can participate in hybrid courses from any location with an internet connection.

 - Online portions of the course use a web-based instructional platform as a centralized location for educational material, course content, and communication.

 - Students attend class on campus and in person 4-8 times per semester for each course.